skagankose/rag-dataset-cretator/README.md

 - Review log files in the data directory
 - Verify your `.env` configuration

+## TODO

+**Planned Improvements:**
+- **Add Gemini CLI support** - Integrate Google's Gemini models as an alternative to OpenAI
+- **Improve question generation prompting**:
+  1. Each question should be related to more chunks (cross-chunk relationships)
+  2. Generated items don't need to be questions (e.g. they can be commands, tasks, or other prompts)

 ## Author

 Created by [Your Name] - feel free to contribute or report issues.